 About Liver Cancer

-Liver cancer is increasing in the United States, especially in people with chronic liver diseases.
-In 2009, about 23,000 people were diagnosed with liver cancer in the U.S., and about 18,000 people died from liver cancer.
-In Oregon, more people with Asian and Pacific Island heritage get liver cancer and die from this disease.
+Liver cancer is increasing in the United States, especially in people with chronic (long-lasting) liver diseases such as Hepatitis C and cirrhosis.
+In 2015, about 35,600 people were diagnosed with liver and bile duct cancers in the U.S.

 Sometimes, other types of cancer spread to the liver.
 For example, this can happen with colon cancer and other gastrointestinal tumors, as well as prostate, breast, and lung cancer.
 When this happens, the cancer is called "secondary liver cancer."
 This cancer is in the liver, but did not start there.

 Liver cirrhosis can lead to cancer.
 If you have cirrhosis or liver disease and any of the things below happen, you need to see a liver specialist as soon as possible.

 - High levels of certain enzymes – found when you have a blood test, often for another reason.
 Your doctor or other health care provider will likely tell you if you have these high levels.

 - Yellow color to the skin and whites of the eyes

 - Problems with memory, thinking, movements, speech or swallowing